boozallen/sdp-libraries/libraries/owasp_dep_check/README.md

 ---

 From the [Wikipedia article](https://en.wikipedia.org/wiki/Common_Vulnerability_Scoring_System),
->The Common Vulnerability Scoring System (CVSS) is a free and open industry standard for assessing the severity of computer system security vulnerabilities [...]
-Scores range from 0 to 10, with 10 being the most severe
+> The Common Vulnerability Scoring System (CVSS) is a free and open industry standard for assessing the severity of computer system security vulnerabilities.
+Scores range from 0 to 10, with 10 being the most severe.

 The pipeline can fail if a vulnerability is detected at or above a given threshold.
 This threshold is set with the `cvss_threshold` configuration option.